Dog Friendly Cottages and Bed & Breakfasts in Dorset

 Durlston Country Park, National Nature Reserve and Castle is a mile from Swanage.
 It has 280 acres of sea cliffs, meadows, hedgerows and woods and dogs are allowed inside the castle and out.
 This countryside paradise has glorious views, a variety of walks and often hosts special events- there's always something new to see and do for young and old

-In the height of Summer many of Dorset's beaches have restrictions... but there are quite a few that are more dog friendly all of the year round.
+In the height of summer many of Dorset's beaches have restrictions... but there are quite a few that are more dog friendly all the year round.
 On the “Isle of Purbeck” at Kimmeridge, Lulworth Cove and Durdle Door and further towards Weymouth at Ringstead Beach there aren't any restrictions.

 To the west of Dorset there aren't are any restrictions all along Chesil Beach and at the beach at Eype dogs are more than welcome to roam free all year round!

 Many pubs near the Dorset Coast are dog friendly, but the relaxed atmosphere of the Hive Beach Cafe in Burton Bradstock is worth a special mention.
 They not only sell great tasting locally sourced produce, but they even sell biscuits for your dog, so whilst you're having a treat he's having one too!
 The cafe is right on the South West Coast Path so the best thing to do is walk over to Cogden Beach (dog friendly all year) then walk back to enjoy the best breakfast in the county!